Jargon flashcards

 Value investing

-An investment style focused on buying stocks whose share price appears to be below the intrinsic value of the company, as calculated from its assets and liabilities.
+In simple terms, this means that the fund manager or team typically focuses on buying stocks whose share price appears to be below the intrinsic value of the company, as calculated from its profits or its assets and liabilities.

 Bid-offer spread